TRACE: Capability-Targeted Agentic Training: Abstract

 \section{Abstract}

-Large Language Models (LLMs) deployed in agentic environments must exercise multiple capabilities across different task instances, where a capability is performing one or more actions in a trajectory that are necessary for successfully solving a subset of tasks in the environment.
-Many existing approaches either rely on synthetic training data that is not targeted to the model's actual capability deficits in the target environment or train directly on the target environment, where the model needs to implicitly learn the capabilities across tasks.
-We introduce \tool{} (Turning Recurrent Agent failures into Capability-targeted training Environments), an end-to-end system for environment-specific agent self-improvement. \tool{} contrasts successful and failed trajectories to automatically identify lacking capabilities, synthesizes a targeted training environment for each that rewards whether the capability was exercised, and trains a LoRA adapter via RL on each synthetic environment, routing to the relevant adapter at inference.
-Empirically, \tool{} generalizes across different environments, improving over the base agent by \textbf{+14.1 points} on \tbench{} (customer service) and \textbf{+7 perfect scores} on \tsb{} (tool use), outperforming the strongest baseline by \textbf{+7.4 points} and \textbf{+4 perfect scores}, respectively.
-Given the same number of rollouts, \tool{} scales more efficiently than baselines, outperforming GRPO and GEPA by \textbf{+9.2} and \textbf{+7.4} points on \tbench{}.
+Models fail to complete agentic tasks often due to missing core capabilities.
+However, mainstream approaches for addressing these failures often rely on fine-tuning directly on the target environments or generating synthetic data that is not targeted to the model's actual capability deficits, resulting in low sample efficiency and limited generalizability.
+We introduce \tool{} (Turning Recurrent Agent failures into Capability-targeted training Environments), an end-to-end system for environment-specific agent self-improvement. \tool{} contrasts successful and failed trajectories to automatically identify lacking capabilities, synthesizes a targeted training environment for each that rewards whether the capability was exercised, trains a LoRA adapter via RL on each synthetic environment, and then trains a mixture-of-experts (MoE) model over the capability adapters. \tool{} can be effectively applied across different environments, improving over the base agent by \textbf{+15.3 points} on \tbench{} (customer service) and \textbf{+15 points} Pass@1 on \swe{} (software engineering), outperforming the strongest external baselines, GEPA and SWE-RL, by \textbf{+8.6 points} and \textbf{+8.4 points}, respectively.
+In addition, \tool{} is more sample-efficient than strong finetuning baselines: using less than one-fourth the number of rollouts, \tool{} outperforms the best-performing baselines, GRPO and GEPA, and achieves higher final accuracy by \textbf{+10.4} and \textbf{+8.6} points on \tbench{}.
 The code is available at \url{https://github.com/ScalingIntelligence/TRACE.git}.